-These are usually only issued when we are satisfied the individual or company needs to have regular access to a vehicle to assist with their work, such as to collect materials or tools.
+A parking dispensation is usually issued when we are satisfied that the individual or company needs to have regular access to a vehicle to help with their work, such as to collect materials or tools.

 Reasons we would grant a dispensation include: